Korean reunification: Current status

+2018–19 Korean peace process

-In Kim's 2018 New Year's address, a Korean-led reunification was repeatedly mentioned and an unexpected proposal was made for the North's participation in the 2018 Winter Olympics that were held in Pyeongchang County of South Korea, a significant shift after several years of increasing hostilities.
+In Kim's 2018 New Year's address, a Korean-led reunification was repeatedly mentioned and an unexpected proposal was made for the North's participation in the 2018 Winter Olympics that were held in Pyeongchang County of South Korea, a significant shift after several years of increasing hostilities, the 2018–19 Korean peace process.
 Subsequent meetings between North and South led to the announcement that the two Koreas would march together with a unified flag in the Olympics' Opening Ceremony and form a unified ice hockey team, with a total of 22 North Korean athletes participating in various other competitions including figure skating, short track speed skating, cross-country skiing and alpine skiing.

-In April 2018, at a summit in Panmunjom, Kim Jong-un and Moon Jae-in signed a deal committing to finally seal peace between both Koreas by the end of the year.
-Both leaders also symbolically crossed each other's borders, marking it the first time a South Korean president crossed the North border and vice versa.
-Kim stated that the North will start a process of denuclearization, which was supported by then U.S. President Donald Trump.
-The peace talks led to nothing, as North Korea continued forward with their nuclear program, despite former U.S. President Donald Trump boasting it as a considerable win.
+In April 2018, at a summit in Panmunjom, Kim Jong Un and South Korean President Moon Jae-in signed a deal committing to finally seal peace between both Koreas by the end of the year.
+Both leaders also symbolically crossed each other's borders, marking the first time a South Korean president crossed the North border and vice versa.
+Kim stated that the North will start a process of denuclearization, which was supported by the U.S. President Donald Trump.
+In 2019, Moon Jae-in proposed reunification of the Korean peninsula by 2045.
+The peace talks led to nothing, as North Korea continued forward with their nuclear program, despite former U.S. President Donald Trump showcasing it as a considerable win.

-Opposition

-Support for reunification in South Korea has been falling, especially among the younger generations.
-In the 1990s, the percent of people in government polls who regarded reunification as essential was over 80%.
-By 2011 that number had dropped to 56%.

-According to a December 2017 survey released by the Korea Institute for National Unification, 72.1% of South Koreans in their 20s believe reunification is unnecessary, with younger South Koreans saying they are more worried about issues related to their economy, employment, and living costs.